 Prairie Lake Farm is a family affair.
 Three generations have been enjoying our unique animals.
 We discovered the llamas at the Minnesota State Fair, and what started as “we just have to have 2 or 3 of these” has grown to a small herd.
 We added colored angora goats to the farm in 2003.

 So how do you go from llamas to goats?
 That was easy.
 We were shearing the llamas on an annual basis to keep them cool in the summer.
 The fiber we sheared we pooling with other llama breeders and having it processed into yarn.
 The colored angora goats produced natural fiber, and the kids are cute.
 So if you can shear the llamas why not shear goats for fiber.
 We didn’t shear very many goats before we figured out “this is a different fiber business”.
 These little critters are capable of producing enough to pay their way and more.
 So we began a slow transition from llamas to colored angora goats.
 Of course one of the biggest differences was our fencing.
 Most llamas are easy to keep fenced.
 We had a few llama fences that would hold the goats to start but…

 We are located south of Minneapolis-St. Paul just off Interstate 35, 12 minutes from the Mall of America--.window shoppers welcome, but please call ahead or email.
 We would also be happy to answer any questions you may have.
-Last update on this web site..5/16/15...more changes to come....
-Thank you for visiting.
+Last update on this web site..5/20/16..more changes to come....
+I am rebuliding my web pages if you would like a preview go to: www.prairielakefarm.com.wordpress.com Thank you for visiting.
 Have a great day. ph